Joachim Christensen: Absolute Championship Berkut

 Christensen joined Absolute Championship Berkut (ABC) and his debut was on November 24, 2017, at ACB 75: Gadzhidaudov vs. Zieliński against Döwletjan Ýaşgymyradow from Turkmenistan.
 He lost the fight on round one via knock out.

 Return To German MMA Championship

 After a one fight stint in ACB, Christensen returned to the GMC and faced Stephan Puetz for the GMC light heavyweight championship on March 23, 2019, at GMC 19 in Munich, Germany.
 He lost the fight via submission in the second round.

 European circuit

 Christensen faced Miloš Petrášek at Oktagon 15 on November 9, 2019.
 He won the fight via majority decision.

-Christensen was scheduled to face Łukasz Sudolski at Babilon MMA 20 on March 26, 2021.
+Christensen was scheduled to face Łukasz Sudolski undr Babilon MMA at Babilon MMA 20 on March 26, 2021.
 He pulled out of the bout after falling sick the day of the bout.

 Christensen faced Evgeniy Erokhin at an Parus FC event on November 6, 2021.
 He lost the bout via ground and pound in the first round.